 Rockland, Thomaston & St. George Peninsula

-South of Rockland is the small town of Thomaston.
-Thomaston is home to the General Henry Knox Museum, Montpelier, and the Maine State Prison Showroom, located on Route 1.
-The showroom is a popular gift shop that sells hand-crafted wood products made by Maine's inmates.
+South of Rockland is the small town of Thomaston, which is home to Montpelier: The General Henry Knox Museum and the Maine State Prison Showroom, which sells handcrafted wood products made by Maine's inmates.